godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 <https://en.wikipedia.org/wiki/Object-oriented_programming>`_, `imperative
 <https://en.wikipedia.org/wiki/Imperative_programming>`_, and `gradually typed
 <https://en.wikipedia.org/wiki/Gradual_typing>`_ programming language built for Godot.

-*GDScript* is a high-level, dynamically typed programming language used to create content.
 It uses an indentation-based syntax similar to languages like `Python <https://en.wikipedia.org/wiki/Python_%28programming_language%29>`_.
 Its goal is to be optimized for and tightly integrated with Godot Engine, allowing great flexibility for content creation and integration.